Rialda Sebek - psychoanalytic psychotherapist, MA, BACP, UKCP registered

 Unless agreed well in advance, missed sessions will be charged the regular fee.
 If given more then 48 hours notice, I shall endeavour to offer you an alternative time but that may not always be possible.

 I have a limited availability for those who are interested in undergoing a minimum of two years therapy with attendance of four times a week.
-The fees for this work starts from £30 per session.
+Sliding scale may apply to students of psychotherapy and trainees with clinical placements.

 There will be regular breaks and holidays during the course of therapy of which you will be notified well in advance.